Coloring bipartite graphs with semi-small list size: Independent Sets and Bounds on ξ m(2)

-where $\abs{E}$ is the number of edges of $H_S$ and $\Delta_T$ is the maximum degree among any vertex in $T$. \end{lem}
+where $\abs{E}$ is the number of edges of $H'$ and $\Delta$ is the maximum degree among any vertex in $B$. \end{lem} \begin{rmk} When applying \cref{lem:fancybound}, we will frequently use the easy-to-show fact that this bound is increasing in $\Delta$, meaning the bound of \cref{lem:fancybound} holds even when $\Delta$ is replaced with any positive integer $r \geq \Delta$. \end{rmk}

-It is straightforward to show that this bound is increasing in $\Delta_T$.
-Before we state the proof, we need a quick result about quantities related to the degrees of vertices in $T$: \begin{defn} For a given $H_S$ with $\abs{T} = t$, let $v_1, v_2, \ldots, v_t$ be the vertices of $T$.
-Let $d_i$ be the degree of $v_i$ and $D_i$ be the sum of the degrees of the neighbors of $d_i$. \end{defn}
+Before we state the proof of \cref{lem:fancybound}, we need a quick result about quantities related to the degrees of vertices in $B$: \begin{defn} For a given $H'$ with bipartition $A \sqcup B$ and $\abs{B} = \ell$, let $v_1, v_2, \ldots, v_\ell$ be the vertices of $B$.
+Let $d_i$ be the degree of $v_i$ and $D_i$ be the sum of the degrees of the neighbors of $v_i$. \end{defn}